hollenberry/art-place/instructions.md

 - This exercise is designed to help you approach, and love, merge conflict resolution.

 ## Exercise Three
-- Similar to exercise 2, update the color for at least one column.
+- Similar to exercise 2, update the color for at least one column that you updated on the `atomic-commits` branch.
 Make sure that it's different than whatever you changed that column to within the `atomic-commits` branch.
 - Want a challenge?
 Feel comfortable with merge conflicts?
 Update multiple columns.
 - Want a greater challenge?
 Update individual rows within each column and try to make the gnarliest merge conflict that you can.
 Then resolve it.
 - Add and commit your change to the branch.